markstringer-dti/markstringer-dti.github.io/dti.md

 Putting bad software that just about worked in front of real users completely changed the project.
 Why?
-Because it started to put together the "virtuous" value stream that we talked about in chapter "STREAMS."
+Because it started to put together the "virtuous" value stream that we talked about in [chapter "STREAMS."]
 Putting real working software in front of real users created pull.
 And that completely changed the dynamic (and control) of the project.

 Please pay attention to this because it's important.
 This is how you deliver the impossible.
 This is how you make a project that seems impossible, possible.
-You build something that starts to deliver value for your customers.
+You build something, you put in it the hands of users, you start to get pull.
+From that point on, the dynamic of the project has completely change.
+Your project is starting shift from being a dream to being a reality.

 How do you do this on your project?
 Every project is a little bit different.
 But I'm going to arbitrarily invent a rule of sixths.
 This